 The common theme of these tax pitfalls is that you made more money than you paid taxes on, and the IRS generally will not back off when you owe them money unless you apply for forgiveness.

 The long and short of tax forgiveness is that it’s not really about the IRS abolishing your debt; it’s more about disclosing your accounting errors, proving extenuating circumstances, and negotiating a settlement on the amount owed.
-You might ask, can a tax debt be forgiven?
+You might ask, can a back tax amount be forgiven?
 The answer depends on many factors.

 Be prepared to disclose all of your income, whether it comes from taxable sources, non-taxable sources like disability or child support, or even side jobs and contract work.
 The IRS uses these figures to determine your ability to pay.
 If you can’t pay taxes, this will be taken into consideration.